Divine retribution: New Testament and Christian thought

-Eusebius suggests that the final illness and death of Herod the Great was an example of divine punishment for the slaughter of the innocents after the birth of Jesus.
+Eusebius suggests that the final illness and death of Herod the Great were examples of divine punishment for his slaughter of the innocents after the birth of Jesus.
 Matthew's gospel mentions Herod's death in passing.
 Josephus gives a more vivid portrayal of his condition and demise.

-Heinrich Meyer observes in his consideration of John 3:36 that the wrath of God "remains" on anyone who rejects belief in the Son, meaning that the rejection of faith is not the trigger for God's wrath, it is there already.
+Heinrich Meyer observes in his consideration of John 3:36 that the wrath of God "remains" on anyone who rejects belief in the Son.
+That means that the rejection of faith is not the trigger for God's wrath but is there already.
 Their refusal to believe amounts to a refusal to allow the wrath of God to be lifted from them.